Ayr Silver Cup Preview, Tips, Runners & Trends

 Ayr Silver Cup Jockey Statistics

-There are multiple jockeys who have not had the best of times over the last 20 renewals in the Ayr Silver Cup, Daniel Tudhope (0-16), Tom Eaves (0-15) and Tony Hamilton (0-12) have all failed to produce a single winner despite sending multiple rides to the race.
+Multiple jockeys have not had the best of times over the last 20 renewals in the Ayr Silver Cup, Daniel Tudhope (0-17), Tom Eaves (0-15) and Tony Hamilton (0-12) have all failed to produce a single winner despite sending multiple rides to the race.

 Here are some of the top Ayr Silver Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):